tamago324/post_nanaco_slack/README.md

 ## Usage

-Clone this repository.
+### Clone this repository

 ```sh
 git clone https://github.com/tamago324/nanaco_balance.git
 ```

-Use direnv.
+### Set environment variables

+About the value to set [here](https://www.nanaco-net.jp/pc/emServlet)

+1.Use direnv
+2.Use Pipenv

+#### 1.Use direnv

+If you use direnv to set environment variables

 Click [here](http://tmg0525.hatenadiary.jp/entry/2017/11/07/020609) for how to install direnv

-About the value to set [here](https://www.nanaco-net.jp/pc/emServlet)

 ```sh
 cd nanaco_balance